Skip to main content

 About as useful as a screen door on a submarine.

-And the naive @Id-based approach?
-It explodes catastrophically.
+And the cautious @Id-based approach?
+It explodes catastrophically

 Here's what the naive version typically looks like.
 It's the kind of thing your IDE happily generates when you click "Generate equals() and hashCode()":